UFO reports and atomic sites: Statistical studies

 In a visual demonstration of surveillance bias, points are placed completely at random (white dots, top).
 Points are most likely to be detected (red dots, middle) if they are near a region of heighted scrutiny (yellow).
 The detected results (red dots, bottom) appear clustered around hotspots.
 According to a 2021 intelligence analysis, a disproprotionate number of UFO reports around military sites might be due to "collection bias as a result of focused attention".

-Increased reports of UFOs around atomic sites may be form of observational bias.
+Increased reports of UFOs around atomic sites may be a form of observational bias.
+Mainstream experts argue the correlation between UFO reports and atomic sites is best explained by the increased scrutiny of airspace around strategically important facilities.
+While reports of UFOs over US farmland might easily be ignored and forgotten, all the reports of UFOs over US atomic sites would automatically be investigated and documented.
 An explanatory joke tells of a drunkard who has lost his keys and is looking for them under a streetlight.
 He admits he does not know precisely where his keys are, but he explains his decision to search under the streetlight, reasoning "that's where the light is".
 The streetlight effect refers to the tendency of observations to be reported where observations are most likely to occur.

-Mainstream experts argue the correlation between UFO reports and atomic sites is best explained by the increased scrutiny of airspace around strategically important facilities.
-While reports of UFOs over US farmland might easily be ignored and forgotten, all the reports of UFOs over US atomic sites would automatically be investigated and documented.

 During the 1950s, Air Force officers conducted a rudimentary spatial analysis of UFO reports.
 Ruppelt observed: "UFOs were seen more frequently around areas vital to the defense of the United States.
 The Los Alamos-Albuquerque area, Oak Ridge, and White Sands Proving Ground rated high."
 Ruppelt also detailed UFO reports at Hanford.
 Ruppelt wrote that UFOs "were habitually reported from areas around technically interesting places like our atomic energy installations, harbors, and critical manufacturing areas.
 Our studies showed that such vital military areas as Strategic Air Command and Air Defense Command bases, some A-bomb storage areas, and large military depots actually produced fewer reports than could be expected from a given area in the United States.
 Large population centers devoid of any major 'technically interesting' facilities also produced few reports."